IT Knowledge

 The field of AI is evolving rapidly, bringing forth a new generation of tools known as artificial intelligence (AI) agents.
 It is the new hype word and you have probably already read it somewhere else.
 In this article we will deep dive together in the concepts of agents, autonomous agents and multi-agentic systems.
 Let’s start with some proper definitions, as at Corma we are scientists and engineers at heart.

 To clarify the differences between automation, AI workflows, and AI agents—and help organizations choose the right approach for each use case—we’re including the following framework.
 This visual highlights key decision-making criteria and governance considerations for each solution.
+When building AI agents, it is essential to integrate governance, security, and compliance from the outset, rather than treating them as afterthoughts.

 Off-the-shelf agents cover a wide range of solutions, from general-purpose products like OpenAI’s agents to specialised, pre-built options available on platforms such as LangChain-which also offers a robust framework for building agents.
 However, there can be confusion between tools like Agno or CrewAI and what qualifies as an in-house agent: utilising these tools to build an agent does not necessarily mean it is not developed in-house.

-Description Advantages Challenges Compliance Data Collection
+Type Description Advantages Challenges Compliance Data Collection

 The Power of Multi-Agent Systems (MAS)